Cumborah

 Cumborah lies near the famous opal fields of Lightning Ridge, which is the closest commercial centre and a hub for outback tourism and gemstone fossicking in the region.
 The surrounding landscape is typical of the north-west plains — flat, semi-arid country with mulga scrub, Mitchell grass, and seasonal creek systems.
 Daily services including shopping, schools, and medical care are accessed in Lightning Ridge or Walgett, both a considerable drive away.
 The town appeals to those with deep connections to the land — pastoralists, station workers, and outback enthusiasts who embrace the quiet, self-sufficient lifestyle of remote rural New South Wales.

-Cumborah falls under postcode 2832 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Barwon electorate.
+Cumborah falls under postcode 2832 and is governed by the Walgett Council (Local Government Area).
+For federal elections, residents vote in the electorate of Parkes, while state elections fall under the Barwon electorate.

 📍 Location